KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 *In this [series of 5 articles](index.md) I show the added value of putting images and metadata of [digitised collection highlights](https://www.kb.nl/galerij/digitale-topstukken) of the KB, national library of the Netherlands, into the Wikimedia infrastructure.
 By putting our collection highlights into Wikidata, Wikimedia Commons and Wikipedia, dozens of new functionalities have been added.
 As a result of Wikifying this collection, you can now do things with these highlights that were not possible before.*

 ## Collection highlights of the KB
-Before I begin to unfold the parts in the right hand knife one by one in the next four articles, I need to tell a bit about the collection highlights of the KB, and which things you can do with them on the 'native' websites of the KB.
+Before I begin to unfold the parts in the right hand knife one by one in the next four articles, let me tell a bit more about the collection highlights of the KB, and which things you can do with them on the native websites of the KB.

 The more than 70 highlights of the KB are collection items that are of particular cultural or historical value.
 Ranging from the early Middle Ages to the 20th century, they comprise manuscripts, books, magazines, armorials, atlases, alba amicorum, childrens's books and even photo albums.
 All objects have been digitised in high resolution and are presented as [browse books on the KB website](https://www.kb.nl/galerij/digitale-topstukken).